 Unicode Technical Standard #46 - Unicode IDNA Compatibility Processing

+PRECIS RFC

+PRECIS Framework: Preparation, Enforcement, and Comparison of Internationalized Strings in Application Protocols

 Special-use domain name RFCs

 Some domain names are reserved for special use; that is, their use requires special handling at some point in the name resolution process.
 A full list of these names is given in IANA list of special-use domain names.